BobKoto/bob-site/ipage.md

 3. (future) Maybe share completed games.
 For now anyone using Unity can clone my projects.

 I started this site from scratch around the 3rd week of March 2023.
-It's been on a todo pile for some time.
+It was on a todo pile for some time.

-After I promised a few weeks ago to email screen shots of my work to someone very dear to me I thought it would be better to stop procrastinating, get this humble site online, and not swamp her email with a bunch of image attachments.
-And of course share it with more people, FWIW.
+A few weeks ago I promised to email screen shots of my work to someone very dear to me.
+I thought it would be better to stop procrastinating, get this humble site online, and not swamp her email with a bunch of image attachments.
+And of course be able to share it with more people.

-There will surely be more that bots, scrapers, SEO overlords, etc. will not care about...
+I will surely put more content here that bots, scrapers, SEO overlords, etc. will not care about...

-And then there will be even more, so check in every couple weeks, moths, years, or whatever.
+And then, because I never know when to quit, there will be even more.
+So check in every couple weeks, months, years, or whatever.
+I will see about getting RSS/Notifications working to update you as content is added.